 4. Get in the zone.

 You’ll most likely be nervous at the start, so do what you can to relax.
-If you have to wait for a long time before the start, find a quiet area away the crowds to avoid feeling anxious.
+If you have to wait for a long time before the start, find a quiet area away from the crowds, to avoid feeling anxious.
 Some runners like to listen to relaxing music to keep them calm, while others have loud, fast-paced songs to get them pumped for the race.
 You may also find that doing some light stretching, reading, or mediating will help you feel more relaxed.

 Also see: Tips for Managing Pre-Race Anxiety